kwur/new-kwur-site/_posts/2011-11-16-kwur-hustle-week-2.md

         <span class="text_exposed_show">Thursday, November 17th<br /> All-Night Broadcast!<br /> Be sure to tune in to 90.3 FM or <a href="http://www.kwur.com/" rel="nofollow nofollow" target="_blank">www.kwur.com</a> to listen to one of the greatest KWUR traditions, the All-Night Broadcast.
 Your favorite DJ's will be spinning the best of KWUR and staying on the air all night for your entertainment!
 Call in to donate and receive some excellent gifts!</p>

         <p>
-          Don&rsquo;t forget to check out the KWUR-themed meals, provided by Bon Appetit, which will be served in the DUC this week!
-Rock n&rsquo; roll ribs, Fleetwood Mac n&rsquo; Cheese&hellip; you can even show KWUR your love while you eat.
+          Don’t forget to check out the KWUR-themed meals, provided by Bon Appetit, which will be served in the DUC this week!
+Rock n’ roll ribs, Fleetwood Mac n’ Cheese… you can even show KWUR your love while you eat.
         </p>

         <p>